OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ## NodeNotFound
 ### Notification Message
 > Cannot find Node.js.
-Teams Toolkit requires Node.js; the recommended version is v14.
+Go to https://nodejs.org/about/releases/ to install Node.js (v16 is recommended).

 As the Teams Toolkit project is implemented by `Node.js`, it's required to install the npm pacakges and run the project in local.

 ### Mitigation
-Please refer to [the official website](https://nodejs.org/en/about/releases/) to install the right version: currently only LTS versions (v10, v12, v14 and v16) are supported by Teams Toolkit that does not containing Azure Functions or SPFx, and `Node v14` would be recommended to be installed.
+Please refer to [the official website](https://nodejs.org/about/releases/) to install the right version: currently only LTS versions (v14, v16) are supported by Teams Toolkit that does not containing Azure Functions or SPFx, and `Node v16` would be recommended to be installed.

 **NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.

 ### Mitigation
-Please refer to [the official website](https://nodejs.org/en/about/releases/) to install the right version: currently only LTS versions (v10, v12 and v14) are supported by Teams Toolkit for projects containing Azure Functions and `Node v14` would be recommended to be installed.
+Please refer to [the official website](https://nodejs.org/en/about/releases/) to install the right version: currently only LTS versions (v14, v16) are supported by Teams Toolkit for projects containing Azure Functions and `Node v16` would be recommended to be installed.

 **NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.

 ## NodeNotSupported(Azure hosting)
 ### Notification Message
-> Node.js (*node_version*) is not in the supported version list (v10, v12, v14, v16).
+> Node.js (*node_version*) is not in the supported version list (v14, v16).

-When `Azure` is selected as the hosting type and the project does not contain Azure Functions, only LTS versions (v10, v12, v14 and v16) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
-In addition, **Node v14 (LTS)** would be recommended to be installed.
+When `Azure` is selected as the hosting type and the project does not contain Azure Functions, only LTS versions (v14, v16) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
+In addition, **Node v16 (LTS)** would be recommended to be installed.

 ### Mitigation
 Please refer to [the guide](#how-to-install-nodejs) to install `Node.js`.

 ## NodeNotSupported(Azure Functions)
 ### Notification Message
-> Node.js (*node_version*) is not in the supported version list (v10, v12, v14).
+> Node.js (*node_version*) is not in the supported version list (v14, v16).

-When `Azure` is selected as the hosting type and the project contains Azure Functions, only LTS versions (v10, v12 and v14) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
-In addition, **Node v14 (LTS)** would be recommended to be installed.
+When `Azure` is selected as the hosting type and the project contains Azure Functions, only LTS versions (v14, v16) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
+In addition, **Node v16 (LTS)** would be recommended to be installed.

 ### Mitigation
 Please refer to [the guide](#how-to-install-nodejs) to install `Node.js`.